 At the end of Phase I, the adapted PTM is adept at classifying samples from the first task and exhibits strong performance on the subsequent tasks with the NCM classifier under the assumption that task distributions remain unaltered.
 Given that this assumption is vacuous when subsequent tasks are heterogeneous in nature, we propose to improve the plasticity with continual test-time model refinement by directly using the unlabelled test instances.
 This phase consists of test-time refinement and teacher-student distillation, which are explained below.

-\prepr{ } After the initial adaptation on the first task, we will obtain the prototypes for the new tasks from the adapted $E_{\theta,\phi}$.
-However, our model may still provide unsatisfactory results when it encounters visual content different from the past tasks; and any learning on all tasks carries a high risk of CF, creating risks of task-recency bias~\cite{mai2021supervised}.
-To tackle this, we propose to employ Test-Time Adaptation (TTA) which enables plasticity without suffering from CF. This TTA phase consists of a slight feature adaptation on the test images in an unsupervised fashion.
-After evaluation on each test batch, our model is reset to the initial adapted state $E_{\theta,\phi}^*$ to maintain generalizability, and we prevent forgetting~\cite{fleuret2021test, zhang2021memo}.
-An additional reason for adopting TTA is that it enhances the robustness of our model against noisy and corrupted samples during inference~\cite{sun2020test, wang2021tent}.
+\textbf{Test-time refinement.} After the initial adaptation on the first task, our model may still provide unsatisfactory results when it encounters visual content different from the past tasks (see Fig.~\ref{figure:shift_plot}).
+To tackle this, we propose to employ Test-Time Adaptation (TTA), which enables plasticity without suffering from CF. This TTA phase consists of a slight feature adaptation on the test images in an unsupervised fashion.
+After evaluation on each test batch, our model is reset to the initial state $E_{\theta,\phi}^*$ to maintain generalizability, and we prevent CF~\citep{fleuret2021test, zhang2021memo}.
+An additional reason for adopting a TTA approach is that it enhances the robustness of our model against noisy and corrupted samples during inference~\citep{sun2020test, wang2021tent}.
 Inspired by MEMO~\citep{zhang2021memo}, given a test sample $\bx_i$, an adapted PTM model (from Phase I), and a set of image transformations $\augset$, we pick $M$ random transformations $\{\tau_{1}, \ldots, \tau_{M}\}$ from $\augset$ and apply them to $\bx_i$ to produce a batch of augmented data $\{\tilde{\bx}_{i,1},\ldots,\tilde{\bx}_{i,M}\}$.
 The marginal output distribution for the augmented points is given by: